MiguelPim01/My-LLM/README.md

 # My-LLM

 A basic LLM for study purposes only.

+All the study material is in the following repository: [LLM implementation guide](https://github.com/rasbt/LLMs-from-scratch)